Logo

 Light scheme

-NEUTRALS AS BACKGROUNDS ~75% [COMBINED ALL DARK TONES]
+NEUTRALS AS BACKGROUNDS ~75% [COMBINED ALL LIGHT TONES]

 All colors are to be applied only in their original form at 100%, without the use of tints, shades, or variations.
 Please follow the overall percentages when designing to ensure consistency.